YouriBrosky/AngularTraining/_assignments/markdown/GLOSSARY.md

 ```

 ## AsyncPipe
 With the `async`-pipe from Angular it's easier to manage simple Observables.
-This pipe also ensures that components are deregistered from the sequence when the component is destroyed.
+This pipe also ensures that components are unregistered from the sequence when the component is destroyed.

 ## operators
 Observable operators must be imported from 'rxjs/operators' to use them.